jim60105/docker-yt-dlp/README.md

 docker build --build-arg BUILD_VERSION=2025.06.30 -f ./distroless.Dockerfile -t yt-dlp:distroless .
 docker build --build-arg BUILD_VERSION=2025.06.30 --build-arg POT_PROVIDER_VERSION=1.1.0 -f ./pot.Dockerfile -t yt-dlp:pot .
 ```

-> [!TIP]
-> I've notice that that both the UBI version and the Distroless version offer no advantages over the Alpine version.
-So _**please use the Alpine version**_ unless you have specific reasons not to.
-All of these base images are great, some of them were simply not that suitable for our project.
->
-> If you're experiencing YouTube bot detection issues (HTTP 403 errors, "Sign in to confirm you're not a bot" messages), consider using the _**POT provider version**_ which includes automatic token generation to help bypass these restrictions.

 > [!NOTE]
 > If you are using an earlier version of the docker client, it is necessary to [enable the BuildKit mode](https://docs.docker.com/build/buildkit/#getting-started) when building the image.
 This is because I used the `COPY --link` feature which enhances the build performance and was introduced in Buildx v0.8.